 A TRADITION OF ROSE CULTIVATION

-It is well-documented that roses, in the ancient world, were used for several medicinal purposes, as well as for perfumery.
-This formed the basis for the rose-based products at the time, which included soaps and other detergent-based products.
-A less documented fact, however, is that these flowers were also used to create several culinary delights.
-It is this that has directly led to the creation of modern-day rose cordial, along with other delights such as rose-flavoured alcohol and even a rose-based ice cream.
-All have helped to form an integral part of the island’s cultural heritage.
+As well as being used for perfumery, it is also well-documented that roses, in the ancient world, were also used for medicinal purposes.
+This formed the basis for the rose-based products at the time, which included crude soaps and detergents.
+Cyprus roses were also used to create some culinary delights, and it is this that has directly led to the creation of modern-day rose cordial.
+This, along with other delights, such as rose-flavoured alcohol and even a rose-based ice cream, has helped to form an integral part of the island’s cultural heritage.

 HAND-PICKED ROSE PETALS